ethereum-optimism/specs/specs/interop.md

 The `L2ToL2CrossDomainMessenger` MUST be initially set in state with an ether balance of `INITIAL_BALANCE`.
 This initial balance exists to provide liquidity for cross chain transfers.
 It is large enough to always have ether present to dispurse while still being able to accept inbound transfers of ether without overflowing.
-The `L2ToL2CrossDomainMessenger` MUST only transfer out ether if the caller is the `L2ToL2CrossDomainMessenger` from a source chain.
+The `L2ToL2CrossDomainMessenger` MUST only ensure all invariants are held before transferring out any ether.

-The `L2CrossDomainMessenger` is not updated to include the `L2ToL2CrossDomainMessenger` functionality because there is no need to introduce complexity with L1 to L2 messages and the L2 to L2 liquidity.
+The `L2CrossDomainMessenger` is not updated to include the `L2ToL2CrossDomainMessenger` functionality because there is no need to introduce complexity between the L1 to L2 messages and the L2 to L2 liquidity.

 #### Interfaces

 The `L2ToL2CrossDomainMessenger` uses a similar interface to the `L2CrossDomainMessenger` but the `_minGasLimit` is removed to prevent complexity around EVM gas introspection and the `_destination` chain is included instead.

-Naive implementations of sending messages and executing messages are included.

 ##### Sending Messages